Lisbon-GreenGrid/Lisbon-GreenGrid/README.md

 ## 4. Dataset

-The project uses **open-access urban tree datasets**, typically provided by:
+The project will use **open-access urban tree datasets**, typically provided by:

-* Municipal open data portals
+* Lisbon open data portal (Portal Dados Abertos): https://dados.cm-lisboa.pt/dataset/arvoredo
-* OpenStreetMap exports
+* OpenStreetMap

 The datasets include geographic coordinates, species information, and basic tree attributes.
-All datasets used are open source and free to use.
+All datasets proposed are open source and free to use.

 ---

 ## 5. Database Design

-The database is implemented in **PostgreSQL with the PostGIS extension** and follows a relational model.
+The database will be implemented in **PostgreSQL with the PostGIS extension** and follows a relational model.

 ### 5.1 Main Tables